Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

-Being in the quantum- oherent regime, the shot noise is first analyzed within the Landauer formalism.
-For a system at finite temperature $T$, the corresponding expression for the noise power reads \cite{Blanter2000}
+Being in the quantum-coherent regime, the shot noise is first analyzed within the Landauer formalism.
+For a system at finite temperature $T$, the corresponding expression for the noise power reads \autocite{Blanter2000}

 where $V$ is the applied bias voltage and $k_B$ denotes the Boltzmann constant.
 To assess the Fano factor $F = {S_I}/{2 e \langle I \rangle} = {\sum_{i, \sigma} \tau_{i, \sigma} (1 - \tau_{i, \sigma})}/{\sum_{i, \sigma} \tau_{i, \sigma}}$ and, hence, the degree of SP